Las Vegas-Henderson Home Values Dip 2.5% — What It Means for Buyers, Sellers, and Investors in 2026 — Las Vegas real estate

 Is the Las Vegas Housing Market Actually Declining in 2026?

 The 2.5% number needs context.
-After 5 consecutive years of gains totaling 88% per GLVAR historical data, a 2.5% pullback is a normalization — not a crash.
+According to GLVAR, after 5 consecutive years of gains totaling 88% per GLVAR historical data, a 2.5% pullback is a normalization — not a crash.

 • Entry-level homes ($250K-$350K): Down 4.2-5.1%, driven by rising rates reducing first-time buyer purchasing power